onkanat/lms_chat/README.md

    - Customize the system prompt
 8. Start chatting!
 The interface will automatically format messages according to your model's requirements and display responses in real-time if streaming is enabled
 9. Use the conversation manager (📚 button) to save, organize, and switch between conversations
+10. Customize the interface appearance with the theme manager (🎨 button):
+    - Choose from preset themes
+    - Customize colors, fonts, and layout density
+    - Changes are automatically saved to your browser

 ### Managing Conversations